balqishafiraini/MFA-App/GUIDE.md

   restart the app, the "Server Identity Locked" check on the Set Up screen should turn red and the connection to the backend should be rejected.
-- **Key rotation**: on the Security screen, tap **Replace My Key**, wait for success, Log Out, then log back in — it should still be able to log in (confirming the new key is what's being used, not the old one).
+- **Key rotation**: on the Security screen, tap **Replace My Key**, wait for success, Log Out, then log back in.
+It should still be able to log in (confirming the new key is what's being used, not the old one).
 - **Reinstall**: uninstall the app from the iPhone, reinstall it, it should go back to the **Set Up** screen (not Security), and re-registering should get a new `keyId` from the server.
-- **Rate limiting**: from the terminal, send rapid repeated `/challenge` requests (see part 3) for the same keyId — request #11 onward should get a `429`.
+- **Rate limiting**: from the terminal, send rapid repeated `/challenge` requests for the same keyId